 How Thieves Break Into Houses – What I See as a North London Locksmith

-In my job as a Locksmith based in North London I attend a lot of break-ins!
+In my job as an emergency burglary locksmith based in North London I attend a lot of break-ins!

 I thought that in this diary post I will share how I see intruders gain access.
 I hope that this will be useful to you in helping to prevent a potential break-in.
 I see firsthand the devastating affect a break-in can have on individuals and families.